 Note: The recipient option is available only with SecureZIP.
+You will learn more about digital certificates and recipient lists in Chapter 6.

 To encrypt using a recipient list, you must have a digital certificate, containing a public key, for each intended recipient.
 Any recipient on the list-that is, any person whose system has access to the private key for that certificate-can decrypt and extract the files simply by using the extract command.
 No one else can decrypt (unless a passphrase was also specified).